BlackC0ffee/Ukraine/README.md

 >[![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/badges/StandWithUkraine.svg)](https://stand-with-ukraine.pp.ua)

 Welcome to alpha-Two.
-This release provides a buggy but workable version of my mapping application I use to report over the situation in Ukraine.
+This release provides a buggy but more workable version of my mapping application I use to report over the situation in Ukraine.
 It still requires clean-up of code and allot of features needs to be added.

 Yes, I know the code is a disaster, I’m planning to clean it up -_-

+Please note that the "way-of-working" could change in future updates.

 To run it.
 Install Docker and run the container from inside the root folder of the project.